SJSU IT Tips – DocuSign UI Refresh

 Campus colleagues,

-Thank you Cole Gunter, Information Security Analyst & Program Coordinator, for providing this tip to campus.
+Thank you Jocelyn Tom, Application Business Analyst, for all your work on digitization and for providing this tip.
 As always, the SJSU IT Service Desk is here to help by phone at (408) 924-1530 or online.

 Thanks,